(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (172) These are the protective actions that need to be taken in the event of a minor oil spill:

-(173) This operating procedure applies to all spills and leaks across all UWS laboratories.
+(173) This operating procedure applies to all spills and leaks across all University laboratories.

 (174) In laboratories the definition of minor and major spills changes substantially.

-(175) Refer to the UWS Laboratory Safety Guidelines.
+(175) Refer to the University Laboratory Safety Guidelines.

 (176) CFCs are artificial gas compounds that contain carbon, chlorine and fluorine.
 At room temperature CFCs are easily liquefied by compression - they are also stable and non-toxic.
 Prior to 1989 CFCs have been widely used as working fluids in refrigerators and air conditioners, propellants in spray cans for paints etc. and foaming agents.